Dr Guillem Colom-Montero

 - Studies of Trauma in the Hispanic Context

-I teach on a wide number of courses in Spanish and Catalan culture and critical theory as well as Spanish language:
+I teach on a number of courses in Spanish and Catalan culture and critical theory as well as Spanish language:

 Contribution to the discipline and research collaborations.

 At Glasgow, I am the co-director of the 'Discourses of Sustainability Arts Theme' and the co-convenor of the Research Cluster 'Language and Society'.
 I am also a member of the 'Visual Culture' Research Cluster and of the 'Stirling Maxwell Centre for the Study of Text/Image Cultures'.

-I have delivered plenary lectures and invited talks at the Centre for Catalan Studies - Queen Mary University of London, Institut d'Estudis Baleàrics, School of Humanities - University of Strathclyde, GRLC Research Group in Contemporary Literature - Universitat d'Alacant, LiCETC Research Group in Contemporary Literature: Theoretical and Comparative Studies - Universitat de les Illes Balears, Institut d'Estudis Catalans, Institut d'Estudis Baleàrics,
+I have delivered plenary lectures and invited talks at the Centre for Catalan Studies - Queen Mary University of London, University of Birmingham, Universitat Oberta de Catalunya, University of Strathclyde, Universitat d'Alacant, Universitat de les Illes Balears, Institut d'Estudis Catalans, Institut d'Estudis Baleàrics,

 I am a member of the Committee of the Modern Humanities Research Association (MHRA) and I was in the Committee of the Anglo-Catalan Society (ACS) between 2017 and 2022.
 I am currently a member of the Editorial Board of the Journal of Catalan Studies (JOCS); from 2016 until 2021 I was the Reviews Editor of JOCS.
 I am also a member of the research group LiCETC – Contemporary Literature: Theoretical and Comparative Studies, based at the University of the Balearic Islands and led by Dr Margalida Pons (http://licetc.uib.cat/).